libretro/vice3.0-libretro/fork-readme.md

 * Hot Key to cycle through all the presets for Horizontal Cropping (all above cores)

-* Hot Key to cycle through all the presets for Vertical Cropping (all above cores) - includes Manual cropping
+* Hot Key to cycle through all the presets for Vertical Cropping (all above cores) - includes Manual Crop settings

 ![Screenshot](https://github.com/HVR88/Project_Screenshots/blob/master/vice-libretro-cropping_small.png?raw=true)